orisai/scheduler/docs/README.md

 ## Maintenance mode

-During deployments, you typically want to stop running cron jobs to prevent interference.
+Stop running cron jobs during deployments to prevent interference.
 The scheduler supports a two-phase shutdown: first it waits for running jobs to finish naturally (graceful), then force-kills any remaining processes after a configurable grace period.